 In most cases, SSI benefits are applied for due to a physical or mental impairment.
 This impairment means you cannot work or function on a daily basis as you should.
 One thing that is considered is the fact that the alcohol or drug usage could contribute to your impairment.
 If it is a factor that stops you from doing your daily duties, this is not considered a disability.
 It could get you denied for benefits if either of them is the cause of your case.
 However, there are times when drugs and alcohol are not contributing factors to your impairment.
 It will be necessary to provide the Social Security Administration with the medical evidence that proves this.
 Disability Support Services can help you overcome this hurdle.

 What does the claim examiner think?

 When looking at your claim, your examiner may factor in even moderate use as contributing to your situation.
-Conditions such as insomnia, depression and anxiety can all be affected by drug or alcohol abuse and can make them worse.
-You could be denied for the usage because the belief may be that if you stopped, your condition would improve.
+Conditions such as insomnia, depression, and anxiety can all be affected by drug or alcohol abuse and can make them worse.
+You could be denied for the user because the belief may be that if you stopped, your condition would improve.